 Surprise & Delight reward campaigns can make a big boom on social media if someone with a large following shares the experience.
 Yes, I’m talking about influencers.
 They love trying out high-end rewards, and in exchange, they could spread a dedicated loyalty program link among their followers.

 The same works with an affiliate system, just on a lower scale.
-Instead of handing out points, tell the members of your loyalty program that they’ll get a nice reward once they refer a certain amount of buying customers.
+Instead of handing out currency with your loyalty point program, tell the members of your loyalty program that they’ll get a nice reward once they refer a certain amount of buying customers.
 Friend & influencer referrals are also available with Antavo.

 - Aim for authenticity